jpsalado92/golearn/matt4biz_course/go_class_22_what_is_concurrency.md

 Combating race conditions:

-- Do not share data between goroutines.
+- Do not share data between threads.
 - Make the shared things read-only.
-- Allow only one goroutine to write at a time.
+- Allow only one thread to write at a time.
 - Make the read-modify-write operations atomic.